MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/lisn-unable-view-photos-custom-contact-lead-forms.md

 ---
 title: Can't view photos on custom contact and lead forms in Unified Interface
-description: Resolves an issue where you can't view photos on custom contact and lead forms in Unified Interface in Microsoft Dynamics 365 Sales.
+description: Resolves an issue where you can't view photos in custom contact and lead forms in Unified Interface in Microsoft Dynamics 365 Sales.
 author: udaykirang
 ms.author: udag
 ms.reviewer: sagarwwal
 ms.date: 10/09/2024
 ms.custom: sap:LinkedIn Sales Navigator\LinkedIn Sales Navigator integration errors
 ---
-# Can't view photos on custom contact and lead forms in Unified Interface
+# Can't view photos in custom contact and lead forms in Unified Interface

-This article provides a resolution for an issue where you can't view photos on custom contact and lead forms in Unified Interface in Microsoft Dynamics 365 Sales.
+This article provides a resolution for an issue where you can't view photos in custom contact and lead forms in Unified Interface in Microsoft Dynamics 365 Sales.

 ## Symptoms